akihikodaki/dts/test_plans/unit_tests_eal_test_plan.rst

 - Check that no callback is called if all alarm removed.
 - Check that it is not possible to cancel an alarm within the callback itself.
 - Check that the callback which is the head of all is able to be removed.
-- Check that all alarms for the same callback can be cancelled.
+- Check that all alarms for the same callback can be canceled.

 CPU flags